 Understand

-[edit]Located at the southern tip of the Korean peninsula and with over 3.6 million people, Busan is South Korea's second largest city and It is known for its beaches, seafood, and events such as the city's international film festival and the yearly polar bear festival.
-It appeals to those seeking a more laid-back atmosphere than Seoul as well as possessing an international flair, with sailors from around the world trooping through and a growing number of tourists.
+[edit]Located at the southern tip of the Korean peninsula and with over 3.6 million people, Busan is South Korea's second largest city.
+It is known for its beaches, seafood, and events such as the city's international film festival and the yearly polar bear festival.
+It appeals to those seeking a more laid-back atmosphere than Seoul.
+It has an international flair, with sailors from around the world trooping through, and a growing number of tourists.

 The Haeundae area of Busan that contains a large amount of the city's attractions is described in a separate article.